-Prior to your day flight to the Peruvian capital you’ll be brought to the airport by private chauffeur to relax with premium lounge access.
+Prior to your day flight to the Peruvian capital you’ll be able to relax at your departure airport with premium lounge access included.
 On arrival into Lima, you'll be met for your private transfer to the indulgent Belmond Miraflores Park whose rooftop pool and marbled rooms host stunning views over the Pacific.

 Breakfast & Lunch included

 Today is your chance to appreciate an undisputed world wonder – in style.
 Begin with a trip aboard the Vistadome train, winding up the Andean peaks as panoramic windows open up to alpine views before a brief bus trip brings you to Machu Picchu itself.
 There is no preparing yourself for the moment you begin to ascend into this fabled ruined city, especially as curls of cloud begin to settle below you, covering the valleys below.
 A private, expert-led tour will draw back its mists and mysteries to unveil ancient royal quarters and impossibly stepped defences.